What is MAP?

 - Identify resources for affording nursing and other health professions education

 We partner with Duke Physician Assistant (PA), Physical Therapy (PT), Occupational Therapy (OT) and School of Medicine graduate programs to provide students with an opportunity to visit each program’s admission team to facilitate an understanding of admission requirements.

-Our program assist students in designing a professional development plan that will assist them in achieving successful admission into their selected health professional career.
+Our program assists students in designing a professional development plan that will assist them in achieving successful admission into their selected health professional career.
 Activities include:

-- Seminars and activities that highlight health disparities & health access
+- Seminars and activities that highlight health disparities and health access

 - Simulated nursing experience

-- Individualized mentored & professional career development sessions
+- Individualized mentored and professional career development sessions

 Students participating in our program benefit in a variety of ways: